Swedana (Sudation Therapy) - Aas Ayurveda

 • Duration: 15–45 minutes daily for 7–14 days in Panchkarma.

-• Benefits: Relieves pain, stiffness, heaviness, obesity, skin problems, stress, and fatigue.
+• Benefits: relieves pain, stiffness, heaviness, obesity, skin problems, stress, and fatigue.

 • Especially useful for athletes, travellers, and Vata-Kapha individuals.